How to apply for a student sponsor licence.

 - Apply online and pay the fee.

-- Send UK Visas and Immigration (UKVI) your documents listed in Sponsor guidance appendix A.
+- Send UK Visas and Immigration (UKVI) the documents listed in sponsor guidance appendix A.

-- If your application is approved, you’ll be given an ‘A rating’ and emailed a login for the sponsorship management system.
+- If your application is approved, you’ll be given probationary sponsor status and emailed a login for the sponsorship management system.

-When you successfully apply for a Tier 4 sponsor licence, UKVI will give you an ‘A rating’.
-This is a transitional rating for 12 months.
-You must apply for highly trusted sponsor (HTS) status after 12 months.
+When you successfully apply for a Tier 4 licence, UKVI will give you a probationary sponsor licence.
+This is a transitional period lasting 12 months whilst you demonstrate you can fulfil all of your duties as a Tier 4 sponsor.
+You must apply for a basic compliance assessment after 12 months.